- 1 Introduction

 Consciousness is a property of biological systems which enables them to have thoughts and feelings (that is the only thing consciousness does).

-This leads to the conclusion that it’s a quality of our brain (the pattern of connections), but this is a property of our brain like all another properties of it.
+This leads to the conclusion that it’s a quality of our brain (the pattern of connections), but this is a property of our brain like all other properties of it.
 It’s not something we have, but something in us (the patterns).

 We cannot produce this quality anywhere else, even if we tried.
 The more complex the system, the harder it is to create such a pattern.
-In other words, if you want to create complex thoughts or feelings in another person, you may need to create a whole new system with its own neurons and synapses.
+In other words, if you want to create complex thoughts or feelings in another person, you may need to create a whole new system with its neurons and synapses.

 The difference between creating consciousness in an AI vs in a dead person